Jason Moloney

-Jason Moloney (born 10 January 1991) is an Australian professional boxer who challenged twice for the IBF bantamweight title.
+Jason Moloney (born 10 January 1991) is an Australian professional boxer, who held the WBO bantamweight title from May 2023 to May 2024.
+He previously challenged twice for the IBF bantamweight title.
 At regional level, he has held the WBA Oceania bantamweight title since 2017 and held the Commonwealth bantamweight title in 2018.
 As an amateur he represented Australia at the 2010 Commonwealth Games.

 Amateur career

 2010 Commonwealth Games

 Moloney competed in the men's flyweight division at the 2010 Commonwealth Games.

-Moloney’s first fight of the competition was against Michael Conlan (Northern Ireland).
+Moloney’s first fight of the competition was against Michael Conlan (Ireland).
 He beat Conlan via a points decision on count-back, in one of the best fights of the tournament.

 He would then go on to face Oteng Oteng (Botswana) in the men’s Quarterfinals, losing via a close points decision.